projectara/greybus-spec/source/operations.rst

 response.
 Both messages contain a simple header that includes the type of the operation and size of the message.
-In addition, each operation has a unique id, and both messages in an operation contain this value so the response can be associated with the request.
+In addition, each operation has a unique id, and both messages in an operation contain this value so a response can be associated with its matching request.
 Finally, all responses contain a byte in message header to communicate status of the operation--either success or a reason for a failure.